dnlbowers/modern-buddhism/README.md

     * Working holidays.
     * International festivals.

 * The site provides a link to a meditation center locator tool hosted on Kadampa.org.
-This tool can be used by the user to see if the NKT have a preexisting base of operations close to where they live.

-* If the user is in a country or region without a nearby centre, I have included a contact form to connect with me directly.
+* If the user is in a country or region without a nearby centre, or wishes to speak to someone informally about the subject I have included a contact form to connect the site author directly.
 The reason for this also relates to the [Future-enhancements](#future-enhancements) section listed later in this readme.

+* Providing a newsletter to which the user can subscribe whilst sending the site author a message our else by omitting the message and selecting the relevant option before clicking the submit button

 ## Current Features
 ###  Header